w3f/polkadot-spec/spec.md

 The relay chain is a simplified proof-of-stake blockchain backed by a Web Assembly (Wasm) engine.
 Unlike Ethereum and Bitcoin, account balances are not a first-class part of the state-transition function (STF).
 The only aspect of the relay-chain which is first-class is the notion of an account.
 Each account is identified through a 160-bit identifier, has some code and storage (similar to Ethereum contract accounts) and can have that code called.

+> CONSIDER: Do "smart-contract" accounts and "user-accounts" ever co-exist in the same namespace?
+I'm thinking not, in what case, smart-contract accounts could take a much smaller (16-bit?
+8-bit?) identifier and user-accounts can be left to be identified according to the smart-contracts that retain user-account balances.

 Account balances do exist on the relay chain but are entirely an artefact of the account's storage and code.
 The entire state transition is managed through a single call into the "administration" contract.
 Aside from the consensus algorithm (which is "hard-coded" into the protocol for light-client practicality), all aspects of the protocol are soft-coded and can be upgraded without any kind of hard-fork necessary.

 # State